Temples of Arambagh, Hooghly

 Arambagh, a subdivisional town located about 80 kilometres from Kolkata can be reached both by road and rail.
 The best way is to take the morning Howrah-Goghat local and get down at Arambagh station at about 9:30 am.
 A little away from the station is a place called Parul within the Arambagh municipality which can be reached either by a toto or an auto.
 This place has two aatchala temples with terracotta decorations – Raghunandan Temple and Bishalakshi Temple.

-Raghunandan Temple, Parul, Arambagh, Hooghly.
+Raghunandan Temple, Parul, Arambagh, Hooghly

-The terracotta decorations of Raghunandan Temple.
+The terracotta decorations of Raghunandan Temple

 The front panel depicts stories from the Ramayana including the battle of Rama and Ravana.
 It also has stories from Krishnalila, stories from the royal court and floral decorations.
 Some of the base panels have got damaged.
 People on boat is beautifully reflected in one of the base panels of the temple.
 At places there are vegetation.
 I was told that inside the temple sanctum the narayan sila of Raghunandan was worshipped on a daily basis.
-At the time of my visit I could not see the deity as it was afternoon.

-Bishalakshi Temple, Bikrampur, Arambagh, Hooghly.
+Bishalakshi Temple, Bikrampur, Arambagh, Hooghly

-Terracotta decorations of Bishalakshi Temple.
+Terracotta decorations of Bishalakshi Temple

 The temple has a triple arched entrance and the frontal view show terracotta decorations ranging from the battle of Rama and Ravana, Anantasayen Vishnu, Samura Manthan and other decorations.
 There are two statues of dwarpal inside the entrance to the temple sanctum.
 Maa Bishalakshi is worshipped inside the temple on a regular basis.